The University of Texas, MD Anderson Cancer Center

 Dr. White has given many invited lectures on the topics of complementary and alternative medicine and monoclonal antibody therapy at national and international medical conferences.
 He is certified in the subspecialties of Hematology and Medical Oncology by the American Board of Internal Medicine.
-He also sits on the Medical Advisory Boards of Gabrielle’s Angel Foundation and the Breast Health Advisory Council of the Susan G. Komen Breast Cancer Foundation.
+He currently sits on the Medical Advisory Board of Gabrielle’s Angel Foundation and previously served on the Breast Health Advisory Council of the Susan G. Komen Breast Cancer Foundation.

 Dr. White received a BS in Applied and Engineering Physics at Cornell University and his M.D. at Howard University College of Medicine.
 Additionally, he completed a residency in Internal Medicine and fellowships in hematology and medical oncology at The Washington Hospital Center.